-- Users who are not really very comfortable with using Linux on the command line via a terminal session will welcome x2go since it brings the remote system's familiar Linux desktop environment to the user's local machine, whether that be KDE, gnome, Unity, cinnamon, mate, xfce, lxde or whatever is installed on the remote system.
-At the same time, experienced users and die-hard command line junkies will find the ability to use a remote browser useful to access graphical items on internal networks or pages whose access is restricted to College network connections only, or to run software that is either not network-aware, or can only interact with 'localhost' via a UNIX socket, for example.
+- Linux users who are not really very comfortable with using Linux on the command line via a ssh/terminal session will welcome X2go since it brings the remote system's full - and possibly very familiar - graphical Linux desktop environment to the user's local machine, whether that be KDE, gnome, Unity, cinnamon, mate, xfce, lxde or whatever is installed on the remote system.
+At the same time, experienced users and diehard command line junkies will find the ability to use a browser on a remote machine in College useful to access web-based services on internal networks, web pages whose access is restricted to College network connections only, or to run software that is either not network-aware, or can only interact with 'localhost' via a UNIX socket, for example.

-- In the configuration example below, we configure and use the popular Ubuntu Linux desktop edition on a desktop PC or laptop to connect to the lovelace compute server in Maths.
-Although servers don't normally have a desktop enviroment installed - or even any X Window System or Wayland graphical capability - lovelace has had the LXDE desktop environment added along with X applications, GUI login support and the x2go server software.
-LXDE was chosen as the desktop environment for this server since its resource usage is low compared with Unity, gnome or KDE; lovelace's primary role is as a compute server and if many users started using resource intensive DE's like gnome and KDE, it would soon get bogged down just dishing up a lot of 'eye candy' to these users at the expense of traditional compute users.
+- In the configuration example below, we configure and use the popular Ubuntu Linux desktop edition on a desktop PC or laptop to connect to the cfm-ic2 compute system in Maths.
+LXDE was chosen as the desktop environment for this server since its resource usage is low compared with Unity, gnome or KDE; cfm-ic2's primary role is as a compute server and if many users started using resource intensive DE's like gnome and KDE, it would soon get bogged down just dishing up a lot of 'eye candy' to these users at the expense of traditional compute users.

-- Using the package management system appropriate for your Linux or UNIX distribution, or for for your Windows or Mac computer, install the x2go client as described here.
+- Using the package management system appropriate for your Linux or UNIX distribution, or for your Windows or Mac computer, install the X2go client as described here.
 For Ubuntu users this is as simple as typing:

 - sudo apt-get install x2goclient